heymarco/TandemOutlierDetection/README.md

 Power tool data from the study
 - `bash bash/start_experiment.sh -t ipek -r 20 -R 10`
-  - Please note that the data is not publicly available yet.
+  - Please note that the data for this experiment is not publicly available yet.
 We will publish the data on UCI after paper acceptance.